exercism/fsharp/exercises/practice/bob/.approaches/introduction.md

 ```

 This approach uses [Active Patterns][active-patterns] to handle the different types of responses.
-For more information, check the [Active Patterns approach][approach-active-pattern].
+For more information, check the [Active Patterns approach][approach-active-patterns].

 ## Which approach to use?